djputta/CS401/README.md

 # CS401---ML-NN

-Notes and Assignments for CS401
+Notes and Assignments for CS401 - Machine Learning and Neural Networks